airyhq/airy/docs/docs/getting-started/components.md

 <ButtonBox
     icon={<DiamondSVG />}
     iconInvertible={true}
-    title='UI: From an inbox to dashboards'
+    title='UI: From a control center to dashboards' description="No-code interfaces to manage and control Airy, your connectors and your streams." link='/ui/inbox/introduction'
-    description="Not every message can be handled by code, this is why Airy comes with different UIs ready for you and your teams to use." link='/ui/inbox/introduction'
 />
 </ButtonBoxList>